Weddings up to end of August 2021 are invited to contact us to pencil in forward dates in 2022.

-Those wanting two nights in order to have guests stay the night before in the same room will need to consider upgrading to WED-VIP.
+Those wanting two nights in order to have guests stay the night before in the same room will need to consider WED-VIP.
 Weekend VIP weddings are the two day, two night deal - an exclusive whole weekend package.
-However we may limit the sale of WED-VIPs for 2021 year to Thursday and Friday combinations.
-This is unless you already have booked a 2020 WED-VIP, in which case you may still book a 2021 WED-VIP for the same Sat/Sun or Fri/Sat combination you had in 2020.
-This is necessary to avoid blocking too many dates and to leave enough Fridays and Saturdays in 2021.
+However we do not have many weekends available for WED-VIPs for 2021, so WED-VIPS are limited to Thursday and Friday combinations.

 For those wanting more information and reassurance, the Managing Directors thoughts and Views on what is going on can be further read here but please read the whole of this Coronavirus Page first.